-And Once Contaminated by HIV it is wise, in 2018, to understand that it is still a permanent condition.
+- 1.1 And After Being Contaminated by HIV it is wise, at 2018, to understand that it is still a permanent condition.

 Undetectable Viral Load Is Not Cure!
 But the Viral load testing is a very important resource when we talk about the treatment of person living with HIV!
 And the whole article deals with just that.
 If you can understand this in this line, you can go.

 But the viral load, established as a cure, is a motto for much fraud in "so-called Churches."
 Notice that I keep the initial capitalized in respect to the Churches, no matter what they preach, with the rare exception of Satanism, to members of which I apologize, but I do not agree with you.

 I stopped a few days ago, when neuropathic pain was literally and definitely demonized in one of these "television channels" that has no programming grid and that, I know the system, because we already paid, myself and friends of yesteryear, for "radio station schedules".